bfox9900/CAMEL99-ITC/README.md

 CORE wordset, much of the EXTENDED wordset.

 Rather than starting from scratch CAMEL99 uses CAMEL Forth by Dr. Brad Rodriguez for the hi-level Forth code.
-This has been "tweeked" and dare I say improved a little to better fit the very slow TI-99 computer.
+This has been "tweaked" and dare I say improved a little to better fit the very slow TI-99 computer.
 (More things written in Assembler was the answer).
 There are also a couple of ideas "borrowed" from GForth.